 1-Month Notice to Quit for “Tenants at Will”

-A tenant at will lives on a rental property without a lease.
+A tenant at will lives on a rental without a lease.
 To evict the tenant, you must first terminate their tenancy by serving them a 1 month advance notice.
-The same eviction notice applies to tenants who continue to stay on your property after their lease is up.
+The same notice applies to tenants who continue to stay on your rental after their lease is up.

 3-Day Notice to Quit for Lease Violations

-A lease is a legally binding document that requires a tenant to abide by certain obligations.
-For example, use the property for its intended purposes, keep the unit clean and sanitary, report maintenance issues on time, and make small repairs under the lease.
+A written lease is a legally binding document that requires a tenant to abide by certain obligations.
+For example, use the rental unit for its intended purposes, keep the unit clean and sanitary, report maintenance issues on time, and make small repairs under the lease.

-If the tenant fails to keep up with such responsibilities resulting in issues like serious property damage, it’d be a serious lease violation.
-Consequently, you’d be within your rights to evict them from your property and even make deductions from their security deposit.
-Under the Texas landlord-tenant law, you must give such tenants a 3-day notice to fix the issues or move out.
+If the tenant fails to keep up with such responsibilities resulting in issues like serious damage, it’d be a serious violation.
+Consequently, you’d be within your rights to evict them from your investment and even make deductions from their security deposit.
+Under the Texas landlord-tenant law, you must give such tenants a 3-day to fix the issues or move out.

 Get in Touch with Our Property Managers!